Seeking new ways to diagnose and treat Alzheimer’s at an early stage

 “If we know which mechanism are involved and how they result in neurodegeneration, we will have a foundation from which we can create molecules that can prevent the process,” he explains.

-Angel Cedazo-Minguez’s group is focussed on two research tracks.
+Angel Cedazo Minguez and his colleagues are focussed on two research tracks.
 One concerns cholesterol metabolites in the brain.
 Patients with Alzheimer’s and other neurodegenerative diseases have increased concentrations of 27 hydroxycholesterol in the brain, which is formed by the degradation of cholesterol.

 “We have shown that 27-hydroxycholesterol has effects on the synapses, glucose metabolism and inflammatory processes in the brain, and we have identified a number of the mechanisms involved,” says Angel Cedazo Minguez.